 \subsection{Degeneracy lift}

 An interesting feature of incorporating quantum corrections in the computation of transition amplitude via Picard-Lefschetz is that it helps in lifting degeneracies from the system, which arise due to the presence of symmetries in the theory.
 In past studies involving various boundary choices but without quantum corrections \cite{Feldbrugge:2017kzv, Narain:2021bff, Narain:2022msz, Ailiga:2023wzl}, quite a few instances involving degenerate scenarios have been witnessed.
-One of the most common degenerate situation is overlapping of steepest ascent of one saddle with steepest descent of another saddle.
+One of the most common degenerate situations is the overlapping of the steepest ascent of one saddle with the steepest descent of another saddle.
 In previous works, a suggestion to uplift this degeneracy is to include a small perturbation in the theory.
-This process although works, but is a bit adhoc in the sense there is no systematic procedure for inserting the perturbation in the lapse action, and the results may depend on the perturbation inserted.
+This process, although it works, is a bit {\it ad hoc} in the sense there is no systematic procedure for inserting the perturbation in the lapse action, and the results may depend on the perturbation inserted.

 It is seen that such issues can be resolved when quantum corrections are taken into account.
-In particular, when the contributions coming from the quantum fluctuations of scale-factor are included then it systematically provides a perturbation thereby lifting the degeneracy cleanly.
-Here, one doesn't need to introduce an adhoc perturbation to the lapse action as a external input, the quantum fluctuations of the field provides the necessary perturbation needed for breaking the degeneracy.
+In particular, when the contributions coming from the quantum fluctuations of scale factor are included, then it systematically provides a perturbation thereby lifting the degeneracy cleanly.
+Here, one does not need to introduce an {\it ad hoc} perturbation to the lapse action as a external input; the quantum fluctuations of the field provides the necessary perturbation needed for breaking the degeneracy.
 This can be seen from the example depicted in the figure \ref{Fig:stokes_0.5}.
-Here from the figure it can be noticed that without quantum corrections the steepest ascent of one saddle overlaps with the steepest descent from another.
-However, when the quantum corrections are included then the flow-lines no-longer overlap.
-This helps in finding the relevant saddles correctly as the flow-lines only intersect at the saddle points.
+Here, from the figure, it can be noticed that without quantum corrections, the steepest ascent of one saddle overlaps with the steepest descent from another.
+However, when the quantum corrections are included, then the flow lines no longer overlap.
+This helps in finding the relevant saddles correctly, as the flow lines only intersect at the saddle points.

 A full detailed study of degeneracies and how they get resolved via quantum corrections is beyond the scope of this work and will be treated in future publication.
-Here we just highlight with one example how the quantum corrections cleanly offers a solution in resolving the degeneracies.
+Here, we just highlight one example of how the quantum corrections cleanly offer a solution in resolving the degeneracies.